tejasmanohar/website/_pages/01_about.md

 I'm currently happily employed at [Segment](https://segment.com/), where I work on the infrastructure behind [Sources](https://segment.com/sources) and [Warehouses](https://segment.com/warehouses).
-If you're looking to join a breakout startup tackling a Salesforce-sized market with hard engineering problems, contact me at _my first name [at] company website_.
+If you're looking to join a breakout startup tackling a Salesforce-sized market with interesting engineering challenges, contact me at _my first name [at] company website_.

 Previously, I was the first (and later, lead) engineer at [AutoLotto](http://autolotto.com/) under two non-technical co-founders.
 I took the product from inception to growth,